24 Jan Karma

 Each morning we choose to assume the identities of the person we were last lifetime (yesterday) and embrace the stories we’ve made up of who we were in past lifetimes (days passed).
 The identities, an amalgam of role-playing and habits, feel familiar and safe.
 Others around us reinforce our self-perceptions.
 This is the foundation of karma.

-Karma is the intentions, actions and the consequences of our actions in our past lifetimes.
+Karma is the thoughts we associate with the intentions, actions and the consequences of our actions in our past lifetimes.
 Karma, living in the context of previous lives, has us living in a karmic prison.
 Karma frames our experiences in our reincarnated life.
 Our karmic prison precludes us from experiencing the present as it unfolds.

 As life is otherwise overwhelming, our mind (which is a mnemonic device) categorizes our passed experiences and creates memories and related stories.
 Thus, we do not experience the present as it unfolds, we experience the categories into which our mind places present experiences.
 The categories, their meanings and the stories we ascribe to them are artificial and illusionary.
 However, we believe our stories are true and as such we make them real by experiencing the present in the context of our stories.
 Only when we are freed from our karmic prisons, we can experience the present.